 YouTrack supports community-based localization using Crowdin, a cloud-based localization management platform.
 This platform lets anyone who signs up for an account suggest translations to text strings in the YouTrack user interface.

-A number of community-supported languages are currently available in the YouTrack UI, including Chinese (simplified), Czech, Hebrew, Korean, Polish, and Portuguese (Brazilian).
+A number of community-supported languages are currently available in the YouTrack UI, including Czech, Hebrew, Italian, Polish, and Ukrainian.
 To learn how we handle suggestions for translations from the Hub user community, see Community-based Language Support.